-4.2 There is just three headstones with this medal on them.
-It is the Victoria Cross - the highest award for bravery.
-Can you find one in Plot 13?
+4.2 There is just one headstones with this badge on it.
+It is the Glider Pilot Regiment which flew men and equipment into battle in gliders Can you find it in Plot 13?
+PIUL 13:

 4.3 As you explore the cemetery, look at the different badges on the headstones.
 These will give you a clue as to the role the person had and maybe where they came from.
 As you find each badge, write down the name of the person who served with that unit in the box next to the badge.